 Looking for another potential partner to retaliate against your ex?
 Wanis and Hafeez both agree that it is not a wise strategy.
 “If you aren’t relationship-ready, don’t go out and date—you might end up hurting other people.”
 “You’ll just be causing yourself more trouble,” Wanis says.

-Take some time to recover from the pain of rejection, learn from any mistakes you’ve made, perhaps pamper yourself, and then begin dating again.
+Take some time to recover from rejection, learn from any mistakes you’ve made, perhaps pamper yourself, and then begin dating again.

 #5.
 Give yourself some time to process your emotions.

-After you’ve taken some time to relax and re-center yourself, it’s critical to pay attention to how you’re feeling — and a great way to do so is to keep a journal.
-According to Becker-Phelps, one exercise you can do is to literally list all of your emotions — and then pair them with the thoughts that go with those emotions.
-“Just doing that gives you some distance, and then you can start dealing with rejection in a better way because you’re not tangled up in it,” she says.
+After you’ve taken some time to relax and re-center yourself, it’s critical to pay attention to how you’re feeling, and a great way to do so is to keep a journal.
+According to Becker-Phelps, one exercise you can do is to list all of your emotions and then pair them with the thoughts that go with them.
+“Just doing that gives you some distance, and then you can start dealing with rejection better because you’re not tangled up in it,” she says.

 #6.
 Avoid rumination and instead affirm your self-worth